JoeAB3/Group5Capstone_Project/README.md

 ## 3. Database:

-Due to the nature of our data, we use a PostgreSQL database to save three tables: `Indicators`, `Olympics`, and `DataAnalysis`.
+Due to the nature of our data, we use a SQL database to save three tables: `Indicators`, `Olympics`, and `DataAnalysis`.
 Based on the two first tables, we create the third one with the economic indicators of our interest and the information about the Olympic Games.
-The Python sripts for the data exploration and analysis have code that fully integrate the database.
-The details are explained further.
+During the development stage we use `PgAdmin` to create the database and storage the tables.
+However, for the deployment of our app in `Heroku` we have switched to `Sqlite`, so we do not need to have our database hosted in a web service.
+We can easily make this transition since we are using `SqlAlchemy` library that uses basically the same methods or functions for manage both kind of databases.

 ### Database stores static data for use during the project:

-The original raw data is access through API call from our application to the corresponding websites.
-After a cleaning process, the two tables are writen to `PostgreSQL` and from them another table is generated to be used in the Machine Learning Analysis.
-In the [PythonScripts] () folder there are the scripts that load the tables from internet and perform the initial cleaning for saving the tables into the database.
+The original raw data is access through API calls from our application to the corresponding websites.
+After a cleaning process in Python, two tables are writen to the database and from them another table is generated to be used in the Machine Learning Analysis.
+In the [Flask_db_dashboard](https://github.com/JoeAB3/Group5Capstone_Project/tree/main/Flask_db_dashboard) folder there are the scripts that load the tables from internet and perform the initial cleaning for saving the tables into the database.

 ### Database interfaces with the project in some format: